 Diversity, Equity and Inclusion in the Workplace Certificate

-A partial list of presenters and speakers for this program is presented below.
-Additional speakers are planned and content will be added as the program start date draws nearer.
+A partial list of presenters, panelists and guest speakers for this program is presented below.

 Valerie Alexander is a renowned expert on happiness and inclusion and the author of the Amazon No. 1 seller, "Happiness as a Second Language" and several other popular books on happiness and success.
 She is a globally recognized speaker on the topics of happiness in the workplace, unconscious bias and the advancement of women, and her TED Talk, “How to Outsmart Your Own Unconscious Bias” has been viewed more than 300,000 times.
 Alexander was previously a securities lawyer, an investment banker, a tech startup CEO and a screenwriter and film director.
 She also writes Christmas movies for the Hallmark Channel.